-Biosolids are organic materials resulting from the treatment of wastes primarily coming from municipal and residential sources.
+Biosolids are a product of the municipal wastewater treatment process.
 Biosolids typically contain minerals and organic matter that can be beneficial to the soil and crop environment, and to the general tilth of the soil.
 See MU publications WQ428 and WQ430 for detailed information on nutrient content and agronomic considerations for applying biosolids to crops.
-This publication discusses equipment commonly used when biosolids are applied "on-site" on land near the treatment plant.
+This publication discusses equipment commonly used when biosolids are applied "on-site" on land near the wastewater treatment plant.

-Biosolids that are further dewatered by filter or press may contain up to 30 percent dry matter.
+Biosolids that are further dewatered by filter or press (also referred to as cake biosolids) may contain up to 40 percent dry matter.
 This type of biosolids is handled by mechanical loading, hauling and spreading equipment.
 The obvious advantage of the drier biosolids is the significant reduction in water volume, which in turn reduces handling costs.
-However, due to the relatively high cost of reducing moisture, most biosolids are handled as fluid.

 Land application of biosolids usually is accomplished using one of two procedures.
 These procedures are referred to commonly as off-site and on-site methods.

 On-site management of biosolids involves pumping biosolids to an adjacent land area for land application.
 Limitations of this procedure include the distance that the biosolids can be pumped feasibly through an underground piping system and the high initial cost for equipment and land for spreading.
 The generating facility normally purchases and owns the land for on-site application.
 Advantages include the relatively high rate (tons per day) at which biosolids can be land applied, hydraulic movement (no hauling) of biosolids and low labor requirements.

 In the on-site process, biosolids are pumped from the treatment plant directly to the land application site via appropriately designed pumps and underground pipeline systems.